ioBroker/ioBroker.history/docs/en/README.md

     - *average* - Same as max, but take average value.
     - *total* - Same as max, but calculate total value.
     - *count* - Same as max, but calculate number of values (nulls will be calculated).
+    - *percentile* - Calculate n-th percentile (n is given in options.percentile or defaults to 50 if not provided).
+    - *quantile* - Calculate n quantile (n is given in options.quantile or defaults to 0.5 if not provided).
+    - *integral* - Calculate integral (additional parameters see below).
     - *none* - No aggregation at all.
 Only raw values in given period.
+- **percentile** - (optional) when using aggregate method "percentile" defines the percentile level (0..100)(defaults to 50)
+- **quantile** - (optional) when using aggregate method "quantile" defines the quantile level (0..1)(defaults to 0.5)
+- **integralUnit** - (optional) when using aggregate method "integral" defines the unit in seconds (defaults to 60s). e.g. to get integral in hours for Wh or such, set to 3600.
+- **integralInterpolation** - (optional) when using aggregate method "integral" defines the interpolation method (defaults to "none").
+    - *linear* - linear interpolation
+    - *none* - no/stepwise interpolation

 The first and last points will be calculated for aggregations, except aggregation "none".
 If you manually request some aggregation you should ignore first and last values, because they are calculated from values outside of period.